“Success is the progressive realization of a worthy ideal.” – Earl Nightingale

 John Thunderwolf, one of my mentors, said it best, during a men’s weekend I attended many years ago: “We’ve got to stop living as if we’re never going to die.”

 When we include money in our definition of success, we risk living as if we’re never going to die.
 We can’t take it with us, so let’s not over-focus on it, if it’s to the exclusion of what’s really important.
+Although, if you do really want to make some money it may be worth looking into Stocktrades to see what type of stocks you can invest in, but remember, its not something to completely focus your life on.

 Success, and the definition thereof, needs to focus on the important things in life.
 Friends, family, helping others, personal growth and development, these sorts of things.
 Money can aid in these areas, and – if it’s kept in its proper perspective – it can be a real force for good!